 Multi-factor authentication, encryption, and advanced monitoring and alerting can help gaming and eSports companies detect and prevent cyberbullying and other forms of toxic behavior, improving the overall user experience and protecting the mental health of players.

 Gaming and eSports companies need technology that can meet their unique needs.
-Edge technology can offer a more secure, resilient, and cost-effective solution, allowing gaming and eSports companies to manage their infrastructure and data at scale.
+Edge technology or a hyper distributed cloud can offer a more secure, resilient, and cost-effective solution, allowing gaming and eSports companies to manage their infrastructure and data at scale.

-Read the blog and be sure to watch the action-packed demo, "Enhanced Gaming Experience on Edge" to learn more about real-time technology in gaming.
+Read the Macrometa blog and be sure to watch the action-packed demo, "Enhanced Gaming Experience on Edge" to learn more about real-time technology in gaming, or chat with a solutions expert about our ready to go gaming and eSports solutions.